-As we round out the final states in our blog series identifying unique energy attributes in your state, we return to the location of Corporate United’s recent Road to SYNERGY event.
-While Maryland was a great host, it is also home to specific, local price drivers that affect the cost of energy across the state.
+As we round out the final states in our blog series identifying unique energy attributes in your state, we head to Maryland.
+Maryland is home to specific, local price drivers that affect the cost of energy across the state.

 (To view other posts in this series, click here.)